How to Grow Herbs at Home: A Complete Beginner’s Guide

 -

-A sunny windowsill or small LED grow light.
+Light Source: A sunny windowsill (south-facing if possible) or small LED grow lights for cloudy days.

 1. Choose Easy Herbs First